Get help now Make a donation

 Guardianship

-When you're unwell, this is where someone is appointed to be your 'guardian' instead of you being sectioned and kept in hospital.
+When you're unwell, this is when someone is appointed to be your guardian instead of you being sectioned and kept in hospital.
+Your guardian is someone other than your parent or carer.

-It's your guardian’s job to make sure you get support for your mental health outside of hospital.
-Your guardian can also make certain decisions about you.
+Your guardian can help make sure you get support for your mental health outside of hospital.
+They can also make certain decisions about you.
 For example, they can decide where you live or make sure you go to important appointments.

 You can only be put on a guardianship if you’re 16 or above and it’s essential for your safety or someone else’s.